JuliaCollections/DataStructures.jl/README.rst

 --------------------------------------
-Navigating the containers using tokens
+Navigating the Containers Using Tokens
 --------------------------------------
 ``m[k]``
   Argument ``m`` is a SortedDict and ``k`` is a key.
 On the right-hand side